jedi10/P09_DAJAVA_SpringBoot_Microservice/README.md

 ## First Run

-Build project with Maven file _pom.xml_ to import all dependencies.
+Build each project with Maven file _pom.xml_ to import all dependencies.

     mvn package
     mvn clean install